List of sauropodomorph type specimens

-Sauropodomorphs were one of the first groups of dinosaurs to appear, originating in the late Triassic period.
+Sauropodomorphs were among the first dinosaur groups to appear, originating in the late Triassic period.
 While ancestrally bipedal, sauropodomorphs increased in mass throughout the Triassic and quadrupedal forms evolved.
 In the Jurassic period, the first unequivocal sauropods appeared.
 Thereafter, sauropods lived until the end of the Cretaceous period, and were present on every continent, including Antarctica.
 The largest sauropods have been estimated to weigh at least 70 metric tons, larger than any other animals besides the largest cetaceans, and possibly even larger.

 Scope and terminology

 This list will include the type fossils of each sauropodomorph species.
-In paleontology, a type specimen is one which is definitionally a member of a biological taxon.
+In paleontology, a type specimen is, by definition, a member of a biological taxon.
 Additional specimens can only be "referred" to these taxa if an expert deems them sufficiently similar to the type and publishes that opinion in the scientific literature.

 There is no complete, canonical list of all dinosaur taxa or holotype specimens.
 The primary source for this list is a book called Dinosaur Facts and Figures: The Sauropods and Other Sauropodomorphs by Rubén Molina-Pérez and Asier Larramendi which contains every sauropodomorph species described up to the date of its completion (January 1, 2019), including dubious or very fragmentary specimens.
 This is supplemented by references to the Princeton Field Guide to Dinosaurs by Gregory Paul and Dinosaurs: The Most Complete, Up-to-Date Encyclopedia for Dinosaur Lovers of All Ages by Thomas Holtz and Luis Rey.
 Where appropriate, The Paleobiology Database and Fossilworks, which are both online databases of named fossil taxa, are used to supplement the entries from published encyclopedias which are missing or data-deficient.
-Another useful resource is the Paleobiology Collections Database for the Smithsonian Institution, which has a large and publicly-accessible fossil collection.
+Another useful resource is the Smithsonian Institution's Paleobiology Collections Database, which has a large, publicly accessible fossil collection.

 Type system

 Types are also used to diagnose higher-level taxa than an individual.
 One individual might represent the "type specimen" of a particular species.
 This species would in turn represent the "type species" of a particular genus, unless it is referred to a previously undescribed genus.
-Most dinosaur genera are monospecific, therefore most type specimens are also the type species of their respective genera.
+Most dinosaur genera are monospecific, and most type specimens are also the type species of their respective genera.
 On this list, the type species of a genus is only noted when it belongs to a genus with multiple referred species, such as Camarasaurus or Plateosaurus.
 Furthermore, when an animal is different enough from its close relatives that it is given its own family, it is conventional in dinosaur systematics to name a family after the first described, most famous, or most abundant genus assigned to it.
 Therefore, on this list, the type species of any type genus for a family or sub-family level taxon is also noted when appropriate.

-There are several different varieties of type specimen when referring to fossil animals:
+There are several different varieties of type specimens when referring to fossil animals: